cockroachdb/docs/data-types.md

 When declaring a decimal, format it as `DECIMAL '1.2345'`.
 This casts the value as a string, which preserves the number's exact precision.

-Alternately, you can cast a `FLOAT` as a `DECIMAL`, but note that precision will be limited to 17 digits in total (both to the left and right of the decimal point):
+Alternately, you can cast a float as a decimal: `CAST(1.2345 AS DECIMAL)`.
+However, note that precision will be limited to 17 digits in total (both to the left and right of the decimal point).

-- `1.2345::DECIMAL`
-- `CAST (1.2345 AS DECIMAL)`

 #### Examples